 \subsubsection{Loss Study}

-To validate the accessibility of the pre-trained model, we apply the pre-trained weight of the Coco dataset to train the Coco dataset.
+To assess the validity of the pre-trained model, this paper applied the pre-trained weight of the Coco dataset to train.
 And the loss result in the process of iterating is shown in Figure \ref{loss}.

-As shown in Figure \ref{loss}, the pre-trained model converges fast and the mAP of the Coco dataset is 69.3\%, which ranks in the upper level in the existing open-source algorithms.
-Thus, the pre-trained model is accessible to detect more complex traffic scenarios.
+As shown in Figure \ref{loss}, the pre-trained model converged fast and the mAP of the Coco dataset was 69.3\%.
+It ranked in the upper level among the open-source algorithms.